musictheory/NilScript/README.md

 Unlike other parts of the NilScript runtime, properties and instance variables aren't intended to be accessed from non-NilScript JavaScript (they should be private to the subclass which defines them).
 However, they may need to be accessed in the debugger.

-The compiler currently uses a JavaScript property on the instance with the follow name:
+The compiler uses a JavaScript property on the instance object with the follow name:

     N$_i_{{IVAR NAME}}